What is Exchange Traded Fund meaning?

 - It can be bought by any investor through provided the ETF is registered for sale.

 How does one trade ETFs?

-- They can be bought or sold just like stocks through the trading terminals anywhere across the country.
+- They can be bought or sold just like stocks through the your stock broker or trading terminals anywhere across the country.